Kirollos-Nedaa/Discord-Music-Bot/README.md

 - **⏮️ Previous Track**: Navigate back to the last song played.
 - **🔁 Repeat**: Replay the current song.
 - **⏳ Auto Disconnect**: Leaves the voice channel after 30 seconds of inactivity.
-- 🖥️ Display the artist and track name as well as the thumbnail of the track and the duration of the track.
+- **🖥️ Embed Display**: Display the artist and track name as well as the thumbnail of the track and the duration of the track.

 ## 🛠️ Installation